 How to clean diamond jewelry

-Diamonds are forever - and with a little bit of care, its sparkle can last forever too.
+Diamonds are forever - and with a little bit of care, they sparkle forever too.

-Daily wear can dull your diamond ring’s sparkle.
-Oils, sweat and dust all adhere to the diamond’s surface, hiding its brilliance and beauty.
-The solution is regular cleaning.
+Wearing your ring day in day out can dull its sparkle.
+Oils, sweat and dust all stick to the diamond’s surface, hiding its brilliance and beauty.
+The solution to keep that shimmer for a lifetime?
+Regular cleaning!

-How often do you need to clean a diamond ring?
+How often do you need to clean it?

-Experts recommend a gentle clean once or twice a week, and a professional clean by a jeweller once or twice a year.
-During the professional cleaning, the jeweller can also check that all stones are properly and firmly placed in the setting to ensure the safety of your stones.
+Experts recommend a gentle clean once or twice a week, and an additional professional clean by a jeweler once or twice a year.
+Laurence’s pro tip to save your stones: during that professional clean, ask your jeweler to check if all the stones still sit properly and firmly in the setting.
+You wouldn’t want to lose them, now would you?

 - Gentle cleaning